flowchain/node-p2p-chord/README.md

-flowchain-chord: An light-weight Node.js implementation of Chord peer-to-peer protocol.
+node-p2-chord is an light-weight Node.js implementation of Chord protocol for a peer-to-peer distributed hash table.

 # flowchain-chord